Verbal Self-Defense Strategies

 Little Action Steps That Help You Speak Big-Time

-When you're preparing the checklist for the speech you're giving, you'll naturally include the big, important items.
-There are also several seemingly minor things that will make a big impact in how your message is received, and you shouldn't overlook any of them.
+When you're preparing the checklist for the speech you're giving, you'll naturally include the big items.
+There are also several seemingly minor things that will make a big impact on how your message is received, and you shouldn't overlook any of them.

 How to Speak Confidently, Without Cockiness